JuliaDynamics/DynamicalSystems.jl/README.md

 **DynamicalSystems.jl** provides teachers with a framework capable of demonstrating actual, real-world nonlinear dynamics code and its output, without having to invest the weeks to code the internal infrastructure themselves.
 Its high level syntax requires writing little code to get lots of meaningful analysis done, while its extensive functionality covers most typical classroom applications.

+### Goal 4: Stopping the endless re-invention of wheel

+Because Nonlinear Dynamics as a field lacks a general purpose and "widely accepted" software, almost every software implementation starts from scratch.
+While doing so much of the code written actually implements functionality that already exists in some other codebase for nonlinear dynamics.
+This is astonishingly, and shamefully, prevalent in nonlinear dynamics, where up to 90% of the functionality of a codebase may already exist somewhere else.
+Needless to say this is just an absolute waste of time!

+**DynamicalSystems.jl** hopes to establish itself as the central software for nonlinear dynamics, from which new algorithms can be implementing.
+Re-using all the well-thought out interfaces and functionality means that one does not have to waste time writing code for functionality that already exists.
+Rather, they can focus on coding only the _new_ stuff!